iamdevonbutler/parallaxbro/README.md

 **@param {Number} height**

-Static height of the paralax page.
+Static height of the parallax page.
 It's useful to set it to a large number in development and change it once your design is completed.

 **@param {Object} [options]**

+* debug {Boolean} - adds a debugger to the page.
 * disableStyles {Boolean} - disable ParalaxBro default page styling.
+* height {String} - parallax page height.

 ### .addCollection(selector, [options])